 HB 1142 would remove the option for public reporters of potential abuse or neglect from being anonymous.
 Currently, all reports of abuse and neglect are confidential.
 A very small percentage are made anonymously.
 Proponents of the bill are concerned that the ability to make anonymous calls enables nefarious motives.
 Many in the child welfare community are concerned that, while not requested often, the inability to make anonymous reports will keep some people from reporting for fear of retaliation.
+CCI is seeking amendments that would require county departments to make reasonable efforts to obtain and document the source of the report and the name, address and occupation of the person making the report.
+Additionally, those who make false reports may be charged with a class 4 felony (at the discretion of the district attorney).

 HB 1142 is currently scheduled for a hearing in the House Public & Behavioral Health and Human Services Committee on Tuesday, February 28th.